Battle of Trafalgar: Battle

+Commencement

 The battle progressed largely according to Nelson's plan.
 At 11:45, Nelson sent the flag signal, "England expects that every man will do his duty".

-His Lordship came to me on the poop, and after ordering certain signals to be made, about a quarter to noon, he said, "Mr. Pasco, I wish to say to the fleet, 'England confides that every man will do his duty' and he added "You must be quick, for I have one more to make which is for close action."
+His Lordship came to me on the poop, and after ordering certain signals to be made, about a quarter to noon, he said, "Mr. Pasco, I wish to say to the fleet, England confides that every man will do his duty and he added "You must be quick, for I have one more to make which is for close action."
 I replied, "If your Lordship will permit me to substitute 'expects' for 'confides' the signal will soon be completed, because the word 'expects' is in the vocabulary, and 'confides' must be spelt," His Lordship replied, in haste, and with seeming satisfaction, "That will do, Pasco, make it directly."

 The term "England" was widely used at the time to refer to the United Kingdom; the British fleet included significant contingents from Ireland, Scotland, and Wales.
 Unlike the photographic depiction above, this signal would have been shown on the mizzen mast only and would have required 12 lifts.

 As the battle opened, the French and Spanish were in a ragged curved line headed north.
 As planned, the British fleet was approaching the Franco-Spanish line in two columns.
 Leading the northern, windward column in Victory was Nelson, while Collingwood in the 100-gun led the second, leeward, column.
 The two British columns approached from the west at nearly a right angle to the allied line.
 Nelson led his column into a feint toward the van of the Franco-Spanish fleet and then abruptly turned toward the actual point of attack.
 Collingwood altered the course of his column slightly so that the two lines converged at this line of attack.

 Artist's conception of fighting the French flagship (completely dismasted) at Trafalgar.
 Bucentaure is also fighting (on the left) and being fired into by (behind her).
 In fact, this is a mistake by Auguste Mayer, the painter; HMS Sandwich never fought at Trafalgar.

+Main engagement

 Just before his column engaged the allied forces, Collingwood said to his officers, "Now, gentlemen, let us do something today which the world may talk of hereafter."
 Because the winds were very light during the battle, all the ships were moving extremely slowly, and the foremost British ships were under heavy fire from several of the allied ships for almost an hour before their own guns could bear.